In this series, I dig a little deeper into the meaning of psychology-related terms. This week’s term is personal boundaries.

 What makes boundary-setting difficult

-Various other things can get tangled up in boundaries, including insecurity, fear of rejection, resentment, and maintaining privacy.
+Various other things can get tangled up in boundary-setting, including insecurity, fear of rejection, resentment, and maintaining privacy.
 Social learning, particularly in the family of origin, and past experiences of boundary violations have a huge impact, especially when there’s been childhood abuse/neglect.

 Multiple mental illnesses can make it more difficult to set and maintain boundaries.
 Dissociative symptoms in particular can have a profound impact.